vtex/styleguide/react/components/Table/README.md

 - Provide as many domain-specific actions as you want in the dropdown slot.
 - Line actions: should be mostly for actions that are resolved in the same screen, or if it's was identified to be a very recurrent action.

+### ⚙️Doc

+##### Bulk actions

+Bulk actions allow the user to select some or all the rows to apply an action.
+Texts have to be given to the component via a `texts` object.
+Actions are passed via the `main` object and the `others` array props.
+Each object is composed of a `label` and the action event via `onClick` key.

+Note: `onRowClick` actions are not happening when clicking the checkbox.

 <div className="center mw7 pv6">
   ![](./table.png)
 </div>